Zsailer/kubeconf/README.md

 **Lightweight Python module for creating, manipulating, and editing kubeconfig files**

 *Why not use or wrap `kubectl config`?*

-`kubectl config` is great, but it's pretty restrictive in what you can change.
-I wanted more control over my kubenetes config and integrate into Python pipelines. *kubeconf* gives me that control.
-It does not use *kubectl* at all.
+`kubectl config` is great and writing a Python wrapper is a fine solution.
+However, `kubectl config` is quite limited in functionality.
+I wanted more control over my kubernetes config. *kubeconfig* gives me that control.
+It doesn't use *kubectl* at all.
+Rather, it reads, edits, and writes config files entirely on its own.

 ## Getting starting